Balanced Harmony

 Relaxation for Women in Menopause

-An introduction to the power of positivity with this easy Mood Lifting & Rainbow exercise that lifts your mood and improves your overall sense of wellbeing in just 15 minutes.
+An introduction to the power of positivity, this easy Mood Lifting & Rainbow exercise lifts your mood and improves your overall sense of wellbeing in just 15 minutes.

-We learn how to do a Sophro Tension Release (STR), do a standard body scan, and learn deep breathing exercises that will form an integral part of these practices.
+Learn how to do a Sophro Tension Release (STR), a standard body scan, and learn deep breathing exercises that will form an integral part of these practices.

-We incorporate the Sophro Tension Release with Integration Pauses and introduce the anchoring technique used for instant relief from rising fear, stress, or anxiety.
+Incorporate the Sophro Tension Release with Integration Pauses and we introduce the anchoring technique used for instant relief from rising fear, stress, or anxiety.

 Your first in-depth visualisation, done lying down before you go to sleep, we explore a variety of breathing exercises that will help you fall asleep if you wake up in the night.